glue-viz/conda-sync/README.md

 This repository includes a ``sync.py`` script that uses the anaconda.org API to make sure that all glue packages in [conda-forge](https://anaconda.org/conda-forge) are present in the [glueviz](https://anaconda.org/glueviz) conda channel.
 Users can then install glue with:

     conda install -c glueviz glueviz

 Travis is set to run as a daily cron job (and the build only takes about a minute), and this required the ``BINSTAR_TOKEN`` environment variable to be set as a private token via the Travis settings page.

+To run the sync manually, simply clone this repository and type:

+    ./sync.sh